blairecas/wdutils/readme.txt

 hdsend.exe, hdsend.bin
 read and write MS0511 HDD data over RS-232
-(!) images data is NOT inverted for this program (!)
+(!) images data is NOT inverted for this program (!) do not use it at all, it's for my own purposes

 wdinit.dsk
-Floppy disk image to help init HDD
-Will write minimal RT-11 partition
+floppy disk image to help init HDD will write minimal RT-11 partition

 ide_wdromv0110.bin
 ide_wdromv0200.bin
-Original and my ROM cartridge images
+original and my ROM cartridge images

 m324pa.raw
 flash data (with ide_wdromv0200.bin) for atmega on KAKAVE board

+wdr2.sav
+replacement resident for wdr.sav from Oleg H. slower, bigger (and uncut :) etc.. changed to lba28 and added 'flush cache'

 -----------------------------------
 HDD WD image format used in MS-0511